 To supplement our growth, we are focusing on developing new restaurant formats and upgrading existing restaurants.
 We have developed multiple restaurant formats to meet different guest needs.
 For example, our smaller store formats, with reduced store size combined with other cost reduction initiatives, enable us to penetrate further into lower-tier cities and expand more flexibly in higher-tier cities.
 In addition, we continuously look for ways to improve the guest experience.
-We have accelerated restaurant upgrades and remodeling to implement the latest technology, equipment and infrastructure and improve the dining experience.
-Approximately 78% of KFC restaurant units and 89% of Pizza Hut restaurant units as of December 31, 2021 were remodeled or built in the past five years.
+We continue to refresh the look of our restaurants and remodel with the latest technology, equipment and infrastructure to improve the dining experience.
+Approximately 73% of KFC restaurant units and 87% of Pizza Hut restaurant units as of December 31, 2022 were remodeled or built in the past five years.
 Our brands also look to improve efficiency to drive sales growth.
 For example, we have simplified our menu items and fine-tuned our in-store self-service order kiosks.